napari/docs/docs/howtos/extending/magicgui.md

 [cookiecutter-napari-plugin](https://github.com/napari/cookiecutter-napari-plugin)
 has more robust widget examples that you can adapt to your needs.

+(adding_widgets)=

+## Adding widgets to napari viewer

-There are two ways to then add a widget to a napari viewer:
+There are two ways to add a widget to a napari viewer:

 * via {meth}`napari.qt.Window.add_dock_widget` in a Python script or interactive console (see [How to launch napari](getting_started) for details on launching